Mlkurta/ENCE_3231_Embedded_Systems/Phase_D/Readme.md

 I still wondered why I couldnt get any speed values from this device.
 The register addresses were correct.
 Then I tried connecting it to a Teensy and using Arduino and ChatGPT to detemine if that worked.

-It didnt.
+All I was able tto determine was that the device was acknowledging the correct device address, but nothing after attempts to read the registers.
 I ended up looking at the IC on the board and there was an interesting observation:

 <img width="845" height="638" alt="IMG_8341" src="https://github.com/user-attachments/assets/4d985973-521e-4568-90d0-05c8bc0002c7" />